surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Functions_CmdletBindingAttribute.md

-However, when help files are installed on the computer and the value of the first link in the **RelatedLinks** section of the help file is a URI, or the value of the first `.Link` directive in comment-based help is a URI, the URI in the help file is used as the value of the **HelpUri** property of the function.
+However, when help files are installed on the computer and the value of the first link in the **RelatedLinks** section of the help file is a URI, or the value of the first `.LINK` keyword in comment-based help is a URI, the URI in the help file is used as the value of the **HelpUri** property of the function.

 The `Get-Help` cmdlet uses the value of the **HelpUri** property to locate the